 Our standard fee for an MOT test is just £45 – and we carry out most minor repairs for free.

-The only time you are permitted to drive once the MOT is expired is when driving to a prebooked MOT test.
+The only time you are permitted to drive once the MOT is expired is when driving to a pre-booked MOT test.

 Yes, you can.
 You will need to provide your registration number and the reference number from your V5C (logbook).
 With that, we can print a duplicate certificate, which costs £5.

+Motorbikes are Class I (up to 200cc) or Class II (over 200cc, including sidecar).
 Most cars will be Class IV.
-Motorbikes are Class I (up to 200cc) or II (over 200cc, including with sidecar).
-Most small vans, transits and motorhomes are Class IV too.
-Vans/goods vehicles of 3 to 3.5 tonne are Class VII.

-We may not be able to test some vehicles which are particularly long or tall, it depends on whether they will fit into the workshop.
-If in doubt, please ask us for advice.
+We may not be able to test some particularly long or tall vehicles – it depends on whether they’ll fit in our workshop.
+If in doubt, just ask us for advice.